-Identify what are hazardous materials.
+- Identify what are hazardous materials.

-Safely load shipments.
+- Safely load shipments.

-Properly placard your vehicle in accordance with the rules.
+- Properly placard your vehicle in accordance with the rules.

-Safely transport shipments.
+- Safely transport shipments.

 Learn the rules and follow them.
 Following the rules reduces the risk of injury from hazardous materials.
 Taking shortcuts by breaking rules is unsafe.
 Non-compliance with regulations can result in fines and jail.
 Inspect your vehicle before and during each trip.
 Law enforcement officers may stop and inspect your vehicle.
-When stopped, they may check your shipping papers, vehicle placards, and the hazardous materials endorsement on your driver license, and your knowledge of hazardous materials.
+They may check your shipping papers, vehicle placards, the hazardous materials endorsement on your driver license, and your knowledge of hazardous materials.

-9.2 - Hazardous Materials Transportation-Who Does What
+9.2 Hazardous materials transportation- Who does what

-9.2.1 - The Shipper
+9.2.1 The shipper

-Sends products from one place to another by truck, rail, vessel, or airplane.
+- Sends products from one place to another by truck, rail, vessel, or airplane.

-Uses the hazardous materials regulations to determine the product's:
+- Uses the hazardous materials regulations to determine the product's:

-Identification number
+- ♦ Identification number

-Proper shipping name.
+- Proper shipping name

-Hazard class.
+- ♦ Hazard class

-Packing group.
+- Packing group

-Correct packaging.
+- ♦ Correct packaging

-Correct label and markings.
+- Correct label and markings

-Correct placards.
+- ♦ Correct placards

-Must package, mark, and label the materials; prepare shipping papers; provide emergency response information; and supply placards.
+- Must package, mark, and label the materials

+- Prepare shipping papers

+- Provide emergency response information

+- Supply placards

-Certify on the shipping paper that the shipment has been prepared according to the rules (unless you are pulling cargo tanks supplied by you or your employer).
+- Certify on the shipping paper that the shipment has been prepared according to the rules (unless you are pulling cargo tanks supplied by you or your employer).

-9.2.2 - The Carrier
+9.2.2 The carrier

-Takes the shipment from the shipper to its destination.

-Prior to transportation, checks that the shipper correctly described, marked, labeled, and otherwise prepared the shipment for transportation.

-Refuses improper shipments.

-Reports accidents and incidents involving hazardous materials to the proper government agency.
+- Takes the shipment from the shipper to its destination. - Prior to transportation, checks that the shipper correctly described, marked, labeled, and otherwise prepared the shipment for transportation. - Refuses improper shipments. - Reports accidents and incidents involving hazardous materials to the proper government agency.

-9.2.3 - The Driver
+9.2.3 The driver

-Makes sure the shipper has identified, marked, and labeled the hazardous materials properly.

-Refuses leaking packages and shipments.

-Placards vehicle when loading, if required.

-Safely transports the shipment without delay.

-Follows all special rules about transporting hazardous materials.

-Keeps hazardous materials shipping papers and emergency response information in the proper place.
+- Makes sure the shipper has identified, marked, and labeled the hazardous materials properly. - Refuses leaking packages and shipments. - Placards vehicle when loading, if required. - Safely transports the shipment without delay. - Follows all special rules about transporting hazardous materials. - Keeps hazardous materials shipping papers and emergency response information in the proper place.

-9.3 - Communication Rules
+9.3 Communication rules

-9.3.1 - Definitions
+9.3.1 Definitions

 Some words and phrases have special meanings when talking about hazardous materials.
 Some of these may differ from meanings you are used to.
 The words and phrases in this section may be on your test.
 The meanings of other important words are in the glossary at the end of Section 9.
 A material's hazard class reflects the risks associated with it.
 There are nine different hazard classes.
 The types of materials included in these nine classes are in Figure 9.1.